vacuumlabs/yacol/docs/api.md

 Coroutine.

 ### coroutine.takeEffect()
-Only available in inspect mode. `cor.takeEffect()` returns coroutine which returns the object describing what does `cor` try to do.
-The yielded object may have different forms.
+Only available in inspect mode. `cor.takeEffect()` provides the object describing what `cor` tries to do.
+This object can take different forms as described below. `takeEffect` returns coroutine, so you have to yield the object from it.
+Note that `channel.takeEffect` is internaly just `.take` on internal `channel.effects` channel.

 If `cor` tries to yield sub-coroutine, `takeEffect()` will yield:
 ```
 {
   runnable: first argument of run,